 \paragraph{Mixup encourages expert specialization}

 We plot the test accuracy for CIFAR-100-LT100 as a function of $\alpha$ in Figure~\ref{fig:alpha_vs_test_error_ensemble}.
 Results are shown for the final ensemble as well as for the different experts separately, and on different data regimes.
-We observe that mixup promotes expert specialization, especially for the tail expert which becomes an specialist at few-shot classes.
-Expert regularization boosts the performance for the ensemble, attaining its peak performance at $\alpha=\text{0.2-0.4}$.
+We observe that mixup promotes expert specialization, especially for the tail expert which becomes a specialist in few-shot classes.
+Expert regularization boosts the performance of the ensemble, attaining its peak performance at $\alpha=\text{0.2-0.4}$.
 This observation is consistent with the study of mixup under the balanced setting \cite{zhang2017mixup}, and previous findings suggesting that large $\alpha$ values may lead to underfitting, due to \textit{manifold intrusion} \cite{guo2019out_of_manifold_intrusion}.

-\paragraph{Results on CIFAR-10-LT.} In Table \ref{tab:sota_cifar10} we present results for CIFAR-10-LT, which includes 10 classes, under different imbalance ratios.
+\paragraph{Results on CIFAR-10-LT.} Table \ref{tab:sota_cifar10} presents results for CIFAR-10-LT, which includes 10 classes, under different imbalance ratios.
 By default, we train BalPoE with mixup regularization ($\alpha=0.8$).
 We observe that our approach promotes a consistent boost in performance under less extreme scenarios, where there are a few classes with arguably enough data.
-Moreover, we demonstrate that, despite the lower difficulty of this task, BalPoE can still benefit from stronger data augmentation and longer training, pushing the state-of-the-art on CIFAR-10-LT across several levels of class imbalance.
+Moreover, we demonstrate that, despite the lower difficulty of this task, BalPoE can still benefit from stronger data augmentation and more extended training, pushing the state-of-the-art on CIFAR-10-LT across several levels of class imbalance.